bml-research/Labcourses/calibration_curve_copper/calibration_curve_copper.md

 - Fill in your y-value and calculate the unknown x-value.
 - Report the copper sulphate concentration in your lab journal.

+>You are also welcome to perform the analysis in Python or R.

 The end...

 [Back to the home page](../index.md)